 Revenue.
-Revenue was \$97.1 million for the nine months ended September 30, 2023 compared to \$84.4 million for the same period in 2022, an increase of \$12.7 million, or 15%.
+Revenue was \$95.4 million (as restated) for the nine months ended September 30, 2023 compared to \$84.4 million for the same period in 2022, an increase of \$11.0 million, or 13%.
 We believe the increase in our revenue during the first nine months of 2023 primarily reflects higher demand from the semi market.
 There was also strong demand for our thermal test solutions for the defense/aerospace markets.

 Gross Margin.
 Our consolidated gross margin was 47% of revenue for the nine months ended September 30, 2023 as compared to 46% of revenue for the same period in 2022.
-The improvement in our gross margin primarily reflects a decrease in our component material costs as a percentage of revenue, reflecting changes in product mix, and a decline in our fixed manufacturing costs as a percent of revenue.
+The improvement in our gross margin primarily reflects a decrease in our component material costs as a percentage of revenue, reflecting changes in product mix.
+We also had a slight decline in our fixed manufacturing costs as a percent of revenue.
 Even though our fixed manufacturing costs increased in absolute dollar terms, they were more fully absorbed by the higher revenue levels.
 The increase in our fixed manufacturing costs in absolute dollar terms reflects increased salary and benefits expense as a result of headcount additions and annual merit adjustments.
 To a lesser extent we also had increased depreciation and facility costs reflecting additions to our capitalized asset base and new facilities.

 Selling Expense.
-Selling expense was \$13.5 million for the nine months ended September 30, 2023 compared to \$11.5 million for the same period in 2022, an increase of \$2.0 million, or 17%.
+Selling expense was \$13.4 million (as restated) for the nine months ended September 30, 2023 compared to \$11.5 million for the same period in 2022, an increase of \$1.9 million, or 17%.
 The increase primarily reflects higher commissions on the higher revenue level.
-We also had an increase in salary and benefits expense, reflecting annual merit adjustments and additional headcount investments, and higher levels of travel and advertising costs as we are increasing the number of customer visits and trade show attendance as we work to continue to grow our business.
+We also had an increase in salary and benefits expense, reflecting annual merit adjustments and additional headcount investments, and higher levels of travel and advertising costs as we are increasing the number of customer visits and trade show attendance as we work to continue to grow our business